Man who threw punch that killed MMA fighter Fau Vake jailed

 The man who landed the fatal punch on MMA fighter Fau Vake last year has been sentenced to 2 years 9 months in prison.

-Daniel Havili, 30, was sentenced this morning at the High Court in Auckland for his part in a fight between him and three others and Fau Vake and his brother Ika Vake last May on Symonds Street, in central Auckland.
+Daniel Havili, 30, was sentenced this morning at the High Court in Auckland for his part in an unprovoked street fight between him and three others and Fau Vake and his brother Ika Vake last May on Symonds Street, in central Auckland.

 Havili had previously pleaded guilty to charges of manslaughter and assault with intent to injure.